Healthdirect Free Australian health advice you can count on.

 Key facts

-• Mental illness can be hard to talk about, but it can be helpful to tell people you trust.
+• Mental illness can be hard to talk about, but it may help to speak to people you trust.

 • It's a good idea to think carefully about who you will tell, and when would be the best time.

-• Learning more about your condition and talking to mental health professionals may help you manage your situation better.
+• If you learn about your condition and talk to mental health professionals, it may help you manage your situation better.

-• Help is available, and there are free telephone and online services that can help you.
+• Help is available, and there are many free services that you can access.

 Why tell anyone about my mental illness?